Cookbook > Replace a Contract and Keep its History With Grafting

 The graft replacement subgraph.yaml will have a new contract address.
 This could happen when you update your dapp, redeploy a contract, etc.

-1. Go to The Graph Studio UI and create a subgraph on Goerli testnet called graft-replacement
+1. Go to Subgraph Studio and create a subgraph on Sepolia testnet called graft-replacement

 2. Create a new manifest.
 The subgraph.yaml for graph-replacement contains a different contract address and new information about how it should graft.
 These are the block of the last event emitted you care about by the old contract and the base of the old subgraph.
 The base subgraph ID is the Deployment ID of your original graph-example subgraph.
-You can find this in The Graph Studio UI.
+You can find this in Subgraph Studio.

 3. Follow the directions in the AUTH & DEPLOY section on your subgraph page in the graft-replacement folder from the repo